ari-kwapong/Crowdfunding_Campaigns/README.md

 # Excel-challenge
-Evaluated Excel a spreadsheet containing various metrics about crowdfunding campaigns to discover the key to successful crowdfunding campaigns.
+In this section, we investigate crowdfunding campaigns to discover the key to successful crowdfunding campaigns using Excel.
 Tools such as pivot tables, summary statistics tables, graphs and a report are included.

-Tools:
+Description of files:
 - Dataset containing information on crowdfunding Campaigns
 - Word document including report
 *Kindly click raw files to see both files